Salt Water Salt Water — How Salt Water Pool Chlorinators Work - Complete Guide

 Salt water chlorinators require specific water chemistry parameters to function properly and avoid damage:

 This optimal range provides sufficient conductivity for efficient electrolysis without excessive corrosion.
-Test salt levels monthly using digital salt meters or salt test strips.
+Test salt levels monthly — a reagent kit like the Taylor K-1766 is the most accurate, with salt strips or a digital meter as quicker options.
 Most systems display current salt readings on the control unit.

 Stabilizer (CYA): 70-80 PPM